wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Rate Limit

-A transfer can be rate-limited on both on the source and destination chains.
+A transfer can be rate-limited on both the source and destination chains.
 If a transfer is rate-limited on the source chain and the `shouldQueue` flag is enabled, it is added to an outbound queue.
 The transfer can be released after the configured `_rateLimitDuration` has expired via the `completeOutboundQueuedTransfer` method.
 The `OutboundTransferQueued` and `OutboundTransferRateLimited` events are emitted.

 If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with an `OutboundQueuedTransferStillQueued` error.